 Dr. Denny is a FAME certified provider and has been treating FMS and CFS patients for over thirty five years.
 Fibromyalgia Syndrome, or FMS, is a common and chronic disorder characterized by widespread muscle pain, fatigue, and multiple tender points.
 The word Fibromyalgia comes from the Latin term for fibrous tissue (fibro) and the Greek ones for muscle (myo) and pain (algia).
 Tender points are specific places on the body—on the neck, shoulders, back, hips, and upper and lower extremities—where people with Fibromyalgia feel pain in response to slight pressure.
 Although Fibromyalgia is often considered an arthritis-related condition, it is not truly a form of arthritis (a disease of the joints) because it does not cause inflammation or damage to the joints, muscles, or other tissues.

 Like arthritis, however, Fibromyalgia can cause significant pain and fatigue, and it can interfere with a person's ability to carry on daily activities.
+There are11 symptoms of Fibromyalgia you should know about so you can tell if someone has it or not.
 Also like arthritis, Fibromyalgia is considered a rheumatic condition.
 Fibromyalgia is a syndrome rather than a disease.
 Unlike a disease, which is a medical condition with a specific cause or causes and recognizable signs and symptoms, a syndrome is a collection of signs, symptoms, and medical problems that tend to occur together but are not related to a specific, identifiable cause.

 The causes of Fibromyalgia are unknown, but there are probably a number of factors involved.
 Many people associate the development of Fibromyalgia with a physically or emotionally stressful or traumatic event, such as an automobile accident.
 Some connect it to repetitive injuries.
 Others link it to an illness.